hadesbox/ASCT-Ardcore/README.md

 	Super basic cv scaler where you set min/max on a0/a1 and cv input on a3. a4 does nothing

+#ASCTard004 - Gate/trigger Counter

+	counter and flipflop

+#ASCTard005- Experimental LFO

+	LFO based on the mozzi arduino objects, you MUST have mozzi installed for this to work and it comes with some caveats, see the sketch for info

 ## Thanks: